Kapalua Trail Runs Draw More than 1,000 Runners

 XTERRA Hawaii Series

-The Duke's Beach House XTERRA 10K was part of the 2013-14 season for the XTERRA Hawaii Trail Run Series.
+The Duke’s Beach House XTERRA 10K was the second of four events in 2014-15 XTERRA Hawaii Trail Run Series.
 The top finishers in each age group received points toward the overall standings of the series.
+At the conclusion of the series, each age-group champion from the Hawaii Series will receive a free entry to the XTERRA Trail Run National Championship, which is held every September in Utah.

-The upcoming XTERRA Trail Run World Championship on November 24 is not part of the Hawaii Series, but is open to runners of all ages and abilities, from around the world.
+The upcoming XTERRA Trail Run World Championship at Kualoa Ranch on Oahu December 7 is not part of the Hawaii Series, but is open to runners of all ages and abilities, from around the world.
 To register or learn more about it, please visit www.xterrakualoa.com.